willfmaga/RepairShop/README.md

 #Database

-We will use Mysql as our database, To install and configure it in your machine.
-To do that we will use docker desktop for windows, the scripts to do that there are above, you have to run then in your machine.
+You will use Mysql as your database, To install and configure it in your machine.
+We need to use docker desktop for windows, the scripts to do that are above, you have to run then in your machine.